 You can find out more about the types of jobs you can get into through an apprenticeship, and about the levels offered, in this document produced by the National Apprenticeships Service.

 Your employer provides your on-the-job training and pays your wages.
 You will work alongside them and learn from some of the best in the business.

 A learning provider can be a college, training organisation or university, and they look after the rest of your training.
-You can complete this off-the-job training on day release (attending one day a week) or over a succession of days in a short period (block-release).
+You can complete this off-the-job training on day release (attending 1 day a week) or over a number of days in a short period (block-release).

 Your apprenticeship will cover the hands-on experience and the training in all other aspects of the job.

 Visit the apprenticeships section of the GOV.UK website to search and apply for apprenticeship vacancies.